 Kefalonia Greece is the biggest of the Ionian islands, lush, green and mountainous with a laidback lifestyle.
 And the Kefalonia beaches are famous for their sandy shores and turquoise sea.
 We explored the best places to stay in Kefalonia and got expert tips on fun Kefalonia things to do.

-Kefalonia is the biggest of the Ionian islands that lie off the west coast of Greece.
-You’ll find mountain ranges, picturesque villages and beaches on Kefalonia to suit all tastes: from hidden coves to busy bays.
-We discovered some lovely places to stay in Kefalonia in both the north and south of the island.
+There are beaches on Kefalonia to suit all tastes.
+Choose from hidden coves with crystal-clear waters or busy bays that offer water sports and boat tours.
+We discovered lovely places to stay in Kefalonia in both the north and south of the island.
 In fact it’s big enough to plan a 2-centre stay for an unforgettable Kefalonia holiday.

 No time to read right now?
 You can pin this image to save and share on Pinterest

-One of the bonuses of a holiday in Kefalonia, unlike many Greek islands, is that you can fly direct from London.
-From May to mid-October regular flights leave Gatwick and Stansted in London.
-Whilst several low-cost carriers also offer direct flights from regional airports like Bristol and Manchester too.
-My friend Fiona and I left our families at home and flew from London Gatwick.
-In less than three and a half hours we’d landed at Kefalonia’s international airport, just outside the capital of Argostoli.
+One of the bonuses of a holiday in Kefalonia, is that unlike many Greek islands, it has an airport.
+From May to mid-October it receives regular flights from London Gatwick and Stansted and several low-cost carriers also offer routes from regional airports like Bristol and Manchester.
+The flight time from London to Kefalonia’s international airport at Argostoli is less than 3 hours 30 minutes.

 Getting Around Kefalonia

-Kefalonia, also known as Cephalonia, is a big island, smaller than Crete but larger than Corfu.
-You could cross the island and back in a day, but a two centre holiday will reduce the driving if you’re keen to see lots of sights.
+Kefalonia is a big island, smaller than Crete but larger than its well-known Ionian neighbour Corfu.
+You can cross the island and back in a day, but Kefalonia doesn’t have fast roads.
+I’d plan a two centre Kefalonia holiday if you’re keen to see all the sights on the island.

-If you head north, the road to Fiscardo up on the north east is straight and easy to drive.
+If you head north, the main road to Fiskardo, a pretty and popular fishing village on the north east tip of the island, is straight and easy to drive.
 That’s not to say it’s a motorway, or even an A road, and it still takes an hour and a half to cover 49km.
-But it swings easily through some stunning mountain scenery and every now and then you’ll want to pull over to jump out and gawp at a wonderful sea view.
+But it swings easily through stunning mountain scenery and every now and then you’ll want to pull over to jump out and gaze at a wonderful sea view.

 Or stop and wait for a herd of goats to shuffle out of the middle of the road.